57070133/Timer/README.md

 -----------------------------------------
 Usage Guide :
-Timer has a very basic and simple interface.
+Timer has a very simple usage.
+We suggest to run program via Python IDLE ver.
+2.7.x with Tkinter ver.
+8.x or above else the program may not work effectively.
-Use 'Start' button to start and stop the timer.
+The interface is basic and easy to understand as follows Use 'Start' button to start and stop the timer.
 Use 'Laps' button to create laps.
 Use 'Reset' button to reset the timer.